SonarOpenCommunity/cxx-custom-checks-example-plugin/README.md

   }
 }

+// In case you are adding a .html description in resources, the .html file name should match the rule key.
+// In this sample the name must be 'UsingNamespace.html'.
 @Rule(
   key = "UsingNamespace",
    priority = Priority.BLOCKER,
-  name = "Using namespace directives are not allowed", tags = {Tag.CONVENTION})
+   name = "Using namespace directives are not allowed", tags = {Tag.CONVENTION}
+// second possibility to add a rule description:
+//,description = "Using namespace directives are not allowed."
+)
 @SqaleConstantRemediation("5min")
 @ActivatedByDefault
 public class UsingNamespaceCheck extends SquidCheck<Grammar> {